How Great User Onboarding Generates 10X Customer Value in SaaS?

 Retention Support Easier User Onboarding and Longer Lifetime Value in SaaS

 You’ve got the first purchase, but now you’re stuck with the task of trying to bring that customer back again and again.
-As a customer is 5x more expensive to acquire than retain, it’s incredibly important that you keep your customers using your product again and again, find ways to upgrade their packages, and lock them into your product (without going over the top).
+As a customer is 5x more expensive to acquire than retain, it’s incredibly important that you keep your customers using your product, again and again, find ways to upgrade their packages and lock them into your product (without going over the top).

 So how can you get people back again and again?

 - Loyalty schemeGamification: This is one I don’t see in the B2B SaaS world so much.
 Gamify the experience, particularly in the early stages.
-Have a badge pop up when someone completes certain actions, send them an email letting them know how much they’ve achieved (compare it to an industry average maybe).
+Have a badge pop up when someone completes certain actions, and send them an email letting them know how much they’ve achieved (compare it to an industry average maybe).
 Show them the value they are getting from your product in a fun and engaging way.
-Think about how Dropbox incentivised sharing and uploading your first files by giving free storage.
+Think about how Dropbox incentivized sharing and uploading your first files by giving free storage.

-- Red flag data: This applies a lot more to subscriptions, but it’s basically the data that indicates strong usage, and flagging it once usage drops in a way which indicates you may be losing a customer.
+- Red flag data: This applies a lot more to subscriptions, but it’s basically the data that indicates strong usage and flagging it once usage drops in a way that indicates you may be losing a customer.
 So if you’re KPI for engagement is that if a company sends 30 tweets a month through your tool they’re likely to stay a customer, you want to be flagging someone whose average drops below this so you can contact them and try to help.

 - Customer service: For every 1 customer who contacts you, 26 will simply walk away.
 If you become known for great customer service you’ll decrease the number who walk away and increase the number who contact you.
-This information then feeds back to all the way back to the start of this article to help you optimise earlier stages, and reduce the number of people who need to contact you.
+This information then feeds back all the way back to the start of this article to help you optimize earlier stages, and reduce the number of people who need to contact you.

 Hopefully, you’ll now have an idea of how product onboarding works, and how important it is through the customer experience.
 It doesn’t apply to any particular lifecycle stage, it applies to them all.